wp-plugins/wp-retina-2x/readme.txt

 * Fix: the recommended resolution shown wasn't the most adequate one.
 * Fix: in a few cases, the .htaccess wasn't properly generated.
 * Fix: files were renamed to avoid conflicts.
-* Added: paging for the Retina Dashboard.
+* Add: paging for the Retina Dashboard.
-* Added: 'Generate for all files' handles and shows if there are errors.
+* Add: 'Generate for all files' handles and shows if there are errors.

 = 0.2.1 =
 * Removed 'error_reporting' (triggers warnings and notices with other plugins).
 * Fix: on uninstall/disable, the .htaccess will be updated properly.

 = 0.2 =
-* Added: the Retina Dashboard.
+* Add: the Retina Dashboard.
-* Added: can now generate Retina files in bulk.
+* Add: can now generate Retina files in bulk.
-* Fixed: the cropped images were not 'cropped'.
+* Fix: the cropped images were not 'cropped'.
-* Added: The Retina Dashboard and the Media Library's column can be disabled via the settings.
+* Add: The Retina Dashboard and the Media Library's column can be disabled via the settings.
 * Fix: resolved more PHP warning and notices.

 = 0.1.8 =
 * Fix: resolved PHP warnings and notices.

 = 0.1.6 =
-* Changed: simplified the code of the server-side method.
+* Change: simplified the code of the server-side method.

 = 0.1.4 =
-* Fixed: the wrong resolution was displayed in the Retina column of the Media Manager.
+* Fix: the wrong resolution was displayed in the Retina column of the Media Manager.

 = 0.1 =
 * Very first release.